Alejandro Stock: Prizes and distinctions

 He has received distinctions on more than 30 occasions in painting, sculpture, cinema and literature, including working as a fellow at a Complutense University of Madrid summer workshop dedicated to perfecting engraving technique under the guidance of master artist José Hernández.

 His works can be found in both private and public collections in Spain, Uruguay, the United States, Israel, France, Chile, England, China, and elsewhere.

+Medical and Professional Career

+Stock Silberman holds a Doctor of Medicine degree from the University of the Republic (Uruguay, 1993), which was homologated in Spain by the Ministry of Health in 1995.
+He is also a Clinical Specialist in Psychoanalytic Psychotherapy from the Pontifical University of Comillas (Spain, 2012).
+His professional practice in medicine and psychoanalysis runs parallel to his artistic career.